-- Lenses that substitute the crystalline lens: These lenses are a similar size to those above that are put in place of the crystalline lens, that is to say, they replace them.
+- Lenses that substitute the crystalline lens: These lenses are a similar size to those above and are put in place of the crystalline lens, that is to say, they replace them.
 The surgical technique used to implant these lenses is the same as the technique used in cataract surgery.
 For this reason, they are implanted in older patients whenever they have cataracts or are close to having them.

 - Laser photocoagulation in the case of retina tears.